Home > FAQs

 During daylight saving time season, Florida is two hours ahead of Belize, while Texas and Louisiana are one hour ahead.
 (In other words, if it's 10 am in Miami, it's 8 am in Belize.)
 During standard time season, Florida is one hour ahead of Belize, while Texas and Louisiana are on the same schedule as Belize.
 (In the United States, daylight saving time begins the second Sunday of March and ends the first Sunday of November.)

-In contrast, Norwegian Cruise Lines ships generally adjust their ship clocks to reflect the time zone in which they are sailing.
-(NCL ship clocks also take into account that Belize does not observe daylight saving time.)
+In contrast, the cruise lines of Princess and Norwegian generally adjust their ship clocks to reflect the time zone in which they are sailing.
 The ship clock policies of the Royal Caribbean and Holland America cruise lines vary by ship.

 The itinerary that your cruise ship distributes to you and your fellow passengers will generally reflect ship time.